 When a person’s body unexpectedly becomes submerged in cold water (such as falling overboard in the sea), they unwillingly let out all the air inside their body and try to wheeze and absorb as much air as possible.
 This can lead to accidentally swallowing water.
 Also, the shock of the cold water is a common cause of death from unexpected immersion in very cold water.

 In very cold water, you will fail to move your limbs fast and may not be able to swim well.
-It’ll be hard to keep your head raised above the water which increases the possibility of drowning
+It’ll be hard to keep your head raised above the water, increasing the possibility of drowning.

 The Strong Current

 One of the other likely causes of falling overboard is being too near to the edge of the ship and being thrown around by the strong sea currents.
-If it’s a giant ship, a person won’t be drawn under the ship or get dragged into the propellers, but would most likely be tossed away by rough water around the vessel.
-This can make it difficult for those onboard to track the fallen person.
+If it’s a giant ship, a person won’t be drawn under the ship or dragged into the propellers but would most likely be tossed away by rough water around the vessel.
+This can make it difficult for those on board to track the fallen person.

 Here are the symptoms of hypothermia:

 • garbled speech